 Strayed.
 Western Cape, South Africa, 2014 - 2015.

 Our lives are governed by a capitalist system that is unsustainable and destructive.
-To me, the storefront mannequin, a populist icon of materialist artifice in our time, becomes a concrete symbol here: the very embodiment of soulless consumerism, promoting grotesque and unattainable ideals to a global covetous culture, on every conceivable level.
+To me, the storefront mannequin, a populist icon of materialist artifice in our time, becomes a concrete symbol here: the very embodiment of soulless consumerism, promoting grotesque and unattainable ideals to a global covetous culture.

 You may also like